 It’s also a novel that is still relevant today.
-It is particularly relevant in regards to the philosophical debate about collectivism that is present in the Western world.
+It is particularly relevant with regard to the philosophical debate about collectivism that is present in the Western world.
 Everything in this book revolves around things such as freedom of speech (and thought), private property, private enterprise, entrepreneurship, and government regulatory oversight.

-Then within this broad theme, we have many awesome tidbits of spiritual reflection and even romantic interest.
+Then within this broad theme, we have many tidbits of spiritual reflection and even romantic interest.

 Naturally, I don’t want to give any major plot points away.
 It would spoil the fun of the novel.
 But as you read through, pay close attention to the actions of Lillian.
 She plays background for a long time, but is one of the most interesting characters.

-Also, you will never be able to look at a train or railroad tracks the same way again after reading this.
-So, fair warning.
+Also, you will never be able to look at a train or railroad track the same way again after reading this.
+So fair warning.

 It can be a bit of a “lecture” at points.
 And some people don’t like to be lectured or expand their thoughts outside of their bubble.
 This book forces that, so I get why some people (especially the socialist-minded) dislike it.

-In short, if you can’t handle looking at your own imperfections and faults: don’t read it.
-But if you have an open mind and are willing to learn something while enjoying an awesome storyline, grab a copy.
+In short, if you can’t handle looking at your own imperfections and faults, don’t read it.
+But if you have an open mind and are willing to learn something while enjoying an outstanding storyline, grab a copy.

 A.S. is an affordable book, especially for the size.
-Naturally, I always recommend getting a paperback or hardcover.
-Mass-market paperbacks are cheaper but they are hard to read, as the book and text are small.
+I always recommend getting a paperback or hardcover.
+Mass-market paperbacks are cheaper, but they are hard to read, as the book and text are small.

 For a book the size of Atlas Shrugged, it’s best to go with a larger sized edition to make the reading easier.